Welcome to Open Data Kit Tool Suite X's (ODK-X) documentation!¶

 Trying It Out¶

 The first step to get a feel for the ODK-X tools and how they fit together is to do the Getting Started User Guide.
 This guide walks you through the process of using a basic geotagging application and submitting data to the server.
 After this is completed, the guide provides a list of Next Steps for the user.

 Deployment Architects should follow this up with the Getting Started Deployment Architect Guide to get an introduction into revising and editing their own forms.
 That guide walks you through modifying the Geotagger demo application to add a new field to it.
-Similar to the user guide, this guide provides a list of Next Steps for the Deployment Architect.
+Similar to the user guide, this guide provides a list of Useful Grunt Commands for the Deployment Architect.

 System Administrators should learn about ODK Cloud Endpoints.